-The subjects are situated within an established residential area in the coastal village of Inverallochy, approximately two miles east of Fraserburgh.
-Other properties in the vicinity are generally of a mixed residential nature and local amenities are available in the village.
+The subjects are situated within an established mixed residential and commercial area in Fraserburgh town centre.
+Other properties in the vicinity are generally in mixed use and adequate amenities can be found within easy reach.
+The property fronts onto a busy main road in the town.

-At the time of inspection the property was found to be in a condition generally consistent with its age and type of construction, having been modernised and upgraded in the past, but some works of maintenance and repair are required.
+At the time of inspection the property was found to be in a condition generally consistent with its age and type of construction, having been modernised and upgraded in recent years, but some works of maintenance and repair are required.
 Elements of the property are aging and likely to require attention.